 What Is the Diagnosis and Treatment for Anxiety?

-Once a diagnosis is made, one of several anxiety treatments may be recommended including psychotherapy, medications or both.
-Anxiety is very common and can be a sensitive issue.
-Treatments can take time in instances and different medications may need to be attempted.
+Once a diagnosis is made, one of several anxiety treatments may be recommended, including psychotherapy, medications, or both.
+Anxiety is widespread and can be a sensitive issue.
+Treatments can take time in instances, and different medications may need to be attempted.
 The optimal course of treatment needs to be geared toward your specific symptoms and situation after a comprehensive evaluation by one of our primary care or internal medicine physicians.

 Treating Mild Anxiety

 Sometimes medical treatment may not be necessary for milder cases of anxiety, and instead, we may suggest lifestyle changes.
 Natural treatment for anxiety tends to focus on caring for your body, promoting healthy habits, and eliminating unhealthy habits.
 Strategies may include eating healthily, exercising, and staying active, and making sure you get enough sleep.
 Eliminating unhealthy habits may include quitting smoking, avoiding alcohol, and avoiding caffeine.